webflorist/storyblok-backup/README.md

 A npx CLI tool to create a full backup of a space of the [Storyblok CMS](https://www.storyblok.com).

-A restore tool to restore (create or update) resources is also included.
+A limited restore tool to restore (create or update) single resources is also included.
+A full restore-tool is available in a separate package: [netgen/storyblok-restore](https://github.com/netgen/storyblok-restore)

 The backup script will fetch the following resources of a Storyblok space using the Management API and archive them in a zip file: